rogerjdeangelis/utl-bigint-longint-in-sas-r-and-python/README.md

        %let x=9223372036854775807;

-       Three solutions (if hardware longint is there why not use it?)
+       Three solutions (if hardware datatype longint is available.
+Why not use it?)

            a.
-SAS macro (true C implemented lonint hardware processing?)
+SAS macro (true C implemented longint hardware processing?)

            b  SAS datastep  code (simulation of longint)
               http://tinyurl.com/y2wtmtdz

            c.
-Python (has infinite integer support but not hardware implementation?)
+Python (has infinite integer support but not using the hardware implementation of 64bit longint?)
               I am not sure Python has hardware support for 64bit integers,
               may be slow because it simulates 64bit hardware.

            d.
 R GMP (no native hardware support for 64bit integers, however there are several packages)
               https://goo.gl/g7RQew
               also package bit64 (fast?)